If you're like me, you have probably used an affiliate code a few times when purchasing from a new brand.

 Utilize Your Insight and Analytics

-As you start to refine your strategy, you can utilize analytics on social media and your affiliate tracking software to help you strengthen your strategy and convert more sales.
+As you refine your strategy, you can utilize analytics on social media and your affiliate tracking software to help you strengthen your strategy and convert more sales.

 Analytics will help you understand a variety of things, including: